davidw3c/wordpress-sublime-snippets/README.md

 ### MacOS

-On MacOS - Go to the folder where your Sublime Text Snippets are stored:
+1. Go to the folder where your Sublime Text Snippets are stored:

 ```
 Users > yourname > Library > Application Support > Sublime Text 3 > Packages > User
 ```

-And then copy the files from this Github repo ending in `.sublime-snippet` into this folder.
+2. Copy the files from this Github repo ending in `.sublime-snippet` into this folder.

 Note that you will need to show hidden files as Library will be hidden.
 (Command + Shift + . )

+3. Restart Sublime

 ### Manually

-You could also add the files manually, one by one, by opening Sublime Text > Tools > Developer > New Snippet
+You could also add the files manually, one by one:

+1. Go to Sublime Text > Tools > Developer > New Snippet
+2. Paste the individual Snippet in
+3. Save

 ## The Shortcodes